reselbob/innosoft-vmware-10202019/jenkins-k8s-aws-deployment/kubeadm.md

 `watch kubectl get nodes`.

-If all is well you'll see the nodes and eventuall the nodes will enter a `Ready` state.
+If all is well you'll see the nodes and eventually the nodes will enter a `Ready` state.

 ```
 ubuntu@ip-172-31-83-141:~$ kubectl get nodes